-I’m so excited to release a new meal plan available in my instant download section!
+I’m so excited to release a new dairy-free version of my very popular anti-inflammatory meal plan available in my instant download section!
 As the description states below, this meal plan was created specifically for a physical therapy clinic I worked with a couple of years back.
 It focuses on adding anti-inflammatory foods to your diet, meanwhile removing inflammatory ones.

 When it was originally developed, the goal of this plan was to help support those in physical therapy who were recovering from surgery or were prepping for surgery.
 So, in addition to inflammation-fighting meals, there is plenty of protein to help the body repair and recover.
 Remember, ample protein helps energize you, keeps steady blood sugar levels, and helps you feel fuller for longer.

-Below is a little bit more about this six-week meal plan, available now!
-Click here to buy now!
+Below is a little bit more about the original six-week meal plan and the dairy-free version, available now!

 A MEAL PLAN DESIGNED TO DECREASE INFLAMMATION IN THE BODY.